rohitr02/Simple-Server-Database/README.md

 ### Extreme Cases:
 We found that the server can handle messages upwards of 4096 characters long.
 We tested messages up to this size and ensured appropriate behavior.
 In the case of malloc or other rare failures, the program is designed to immediately exit with EXIT_FAILURE.
 Lastly, we tested this program with Address Sanitizer, Undefined Behavior Sanitizer, and Valgrind to make sure there are no memory leaks or undefined behavior.

+### Note:
+The program is meant to run on the Rutgers iLabs servers and is not guaranteed to work on other systems.